The Devil Deceives With Near Death Experiences

 Near Death Experiences on People

 ● Some give the impression of a pre-existence before their birth.
-Such would reinforce the false teachings of Mormonism and/or reincarnation.
+Such would reinforce the false teachings of the Mormonism cult and/or reincarnation.

 ● A near death experience tends to remove the fear of dying for some—possibly promoting suicide (self-murder).